asyrjasalo/dockoon/bicep/README.md

-# Running on Azure Container Instances with API Management as front
+# Running on Azure Container Instances behind API Management Service

-The following are created in your Azure subscription:
+The instructions will create the following in your Azure subscription:

 - TLS certificates for HTTPS (automated renewal if not having one already)
 - Azure Container Instances (in private networking mode, in virtual network)